Lump sum payments – also called extra pay – include:

 Student loan repayments and KiwiSaver

-You’ll need to deduct student loan repayments from the lump sum payment.
+You must deduct student loan repayments from the lump sum payment.
+Find out how much you need to deduct by calculating the following steps.

-If your employee uses an S SL or ST SL tax code
+If your employee uses an SB SL, S SL, SH SL or ST SL tax code

 You’ll need to deduct 12% from the whole lump sum payment to cover their student loan repayment.
 The pay period threshold does not apply.